 Crown Castle: The Largest Provider of Shared U.S. Communications Infrastructure

 Bill Gates, the second-wealthiest person in the world, has a net worth of around $90.0 billion.
-Along with his wife, Melinda Gates, the pair are the eponymous names behind the Bill and Melinda Gates Foundation, the largest private foundation in the U.S.
+Along with his wife, Melinda Gates, the pair are the eponymous names behind the Bill and Melinda Gates Foundation, the largest private foundation in the United States.

 Like all philanthropic organizations, its goal is to generate wealth and share it.
 To do this, Bill and Melinda Gates invest in organizations that they believe will provide them with the greatest long-term gains.
-Bill and Melinda have seen the future, and it is 5G.
+They have seen the future, and it is 5G.

-Bill Gates Snapped Up 5.3 Million Shares in Crown Castle
+Bill Gates Owns 5.3 Million Shares in Crown Castle

-According to the latest U.S. Securities and Exchange Commission filing of the Bill and Melinda Gates Foundation, the pair purchased 5.33-million shares in Crown Castle International Corp.
-(Source: “Bill and Melinda Gates Foundation,” U.S. Securities and Exchange Commission, last accessed February 11, 2019.)
+According to the U.S. Securities and Exchange Commission filings of the Bill and Melinda Gates Foundation, the pair owns 5.3 million shares of Crown Castle International Corp.
+(Source: “Bill and Melinda Gates Foundation Form 13-F,” U.S. Securities and Exchange Commission, last accessed February 11, 2019.)

-Why did Melinda and Bill Gates add 5,332,900 shares of Crown Castle International Corp. (valued at $627.5 million at the time of writing) to their holding of 19 equities?
+Why do Melinda and Bill Gates own so many shares of Crown Castle International Corp (valued at $627.5 million at the time of this writing)?
 It all has to do with Crown Castle’s communication infrastructure and the rollout of 5G technology.

 |Market Cap||$49.1 billion|